Skip to main content

 Phillip Gentry

-In the hierarchy of the catfishing world, three species top the charts as the most desirable in the eyes of catfish anglers.
-Number one is the blue catfish, the king of the catfish world, the bruiser that can achieve sizes closely resembling a Volkswagen Beetle according to scuba divers who dare to venture into the depths near the dam.
+In the hierarchy of catfishing, three species top the charts as the most desirable for catfish anglers.
+Number one is the blue catfish, the king of the catfish world, the bruiser that can achieve sizes closely resembling a Volkswagen Beetle, according to scuba divers who dare to venture into the depths near the dam.

 Second on the list is the flathead catfish — the mudcat — the night stalker whose only nemesis is a bikini-clad young lady or barbwire-tattooed redneck looking to wrestle the beast from its underwater lair.

-Of the three catfish species, channel catfish are the most widespread, calling nearly every state in the Union home plus locations in Canada and Mexico, owing primarily to being the first and most popular fish species raised in commercial aquaculture for food purposes.
+Of the three catfish species, channel catfish are the most widespread, calling nearly every state in the Union home, plus locations in Canada and Mexico.
+This is owing primarily to being the first and most popular fish species raised in commercial aquaculture for food purposes.

 About Channel Catfish

 Channel catfish are omnivorous feeders and will readily take live and dead creatures along with a variety of unusual baits that run the gamut from grapes to soap to hot dog wieners.
-When targeting channel catfish, savvy anglers appeal to it’s dominating sense of smell to tempt the fish into biting.
-Channel catfish are often labelled as scavengers, but the label is mostly a misnomer, owing largely to the channel catfish’s highly developed olfactory senses.
+This is because most catfish species are well-known for their keen sense of smell.

-The fish have olfactory pits on each side of their head.
+Fish have olfactory pits on each side of their head.
 Each pit has two nostrils.
 Water comes in one nostril and goes out the other.
 The olfactory pit has folds inside that are lined with sensitive tissue for detecting food.
-In comparison, a rainbow trout has about 18 folds while a largemouth bass has roughly a dozen.
 Channel catfish have 140 of these folds in each nostril granting it the capability to detect one part food in 10 billion parts water.
+In comparison, a rainbow trout has about 18 folds, a largemouth bass has roughly a dozen and a bluegill has up to 40.

 Best Baits for Channel Catfish